rackerlabs/support-how-to/content/how-to/account-management/billing-services-overview/index.md

 ### Estimate costs

-Each product page accessed from the [main Rackspace website" src="https://www.rackspace.com/) includes the most current pricing for that product and a cost calculator to help you estimate your monthly charges.
-For an example, see the [pricing information for Cloud Servers" src="https://www.rackspace.com/cloud/servers/pricing).
+Each product page accessed from the [main Rackspace website](https://www.rackspace.com/) includes the most current pricing for that product and a cost calculator to help you estimate your monthly charges.
+For an example, see the [pricing information for Cloud Servers](https://www.rackspace.com/cloud/servers/pricing).

 ### Access your account information

 To access your account information, use the following steps:

-1. Log in to the [Cloud Control Panel" src="https://login.rackspace.com/).
+1. Log in to the [Cloud Control Panel](https://login.rackspace.com/).

 2. In the upper-right corner of the control panel, click the **Billing** button.